PE51K/test-vk-server/README.md

-This repository stores the source code of the server part of the educational project using MERN stack
+This repository stores the source code of the server part of the test project for VK

-Connection of the client part is required for operation: https://github.com/PE51K/blog-mern-frontend
+Connection of the client part is required for operation: https://github.com/PE51K/test-vk-client